Skip to main content

 • “The core gameplay remains centered on assembling intricate stained-glass mosaics, but this time each puzzle is connected to one of seven celestial constellations.”

-• “There are two difficulty levels and a few variants in both how the pieces look and how the jigsaw is solved that you can mix and match that give you some extra gameplay or customize your challenge, but it's never hard to solve; you will not be frustrated, this is a relaxing game ideal for a coffee break.”
+• “There are two difficulty levels and a few variants in both how the pieces look and how the jigsaw is solved that you can mix and match to give you some extra gameplay or customize your challenge, but it's never hard to solve, making this a relaxing game ideal for a coffee break.”

 • “Although contrary to previous editions it did not add anything new to the existing formula, the core gameplay has been already solid, so maybe it's better that way.”